Consequences of Not Having a Partnership Agreement

 1. Litigation against the Third Party

-In civil law as is seen any person can go to the court cooping the other and start a case and even ask the court to do something.
-Nevertheless, the partnership firm in the absence of the partnership deed or has not registered with the Registrar of Companies is subject to restrictions.
-This restriction is due to the reason that according to the law the Partnership firm can be taken as legal persons only if it is registered.
+In civil law, as is seen, any person can go to the court, suing the other and start a case, and even ask the court to do something.
+Nevertheless, the partnership firm, in the absence of a partnership deed or having not registered with the Registrar of Companies, is subject to restrictions.
+This restriction is due to the reason that, according to the law, a partnership firm can be taken as a legal person only if it is registered.

 1. Effects on Dissolution and Winding up of Firm